chickensoft-games/setup-godot/README.md

           # Version must include major, minor, and patch, and be >= 4.0.0
           # Pre-release label is optional.
           version: 4.0.0-beta16 # also valid: 4.0.0.rc1 or 4.0.0, etc
+          # Use .NET-enabled version of Godot (the default is also true).
+          use-dotnet: true

       - name: 🔬 Verify Setup
         run: |